What to eat corn flakes with. Contraindications for use

 Potential Harm

-What conclusion can be drawn from this?
+What conclusion can be drawn based on this?

 Most breakfast cereals are high in sugar and made from refined grains.
-Excessive consumption of this product may have harmful effects and may increase the risk of a number of diseases.
+Excessive consumption this product may have harmful effects and may increase the risk of a number of diseases.

 Impact on children